wds4/DCoSL/glossary/classInstance.md

 ### synonyms:
 class instance (of a class thread), specific instance (of a concept), instance

-In the diagram below, the yellow square is a [class node](classNode.md), the green circle are [class instances](classInstance.md), and each path from a blue to a green node is a [class thread](classThread.md)
+In the diagram below, the yellow square is a [class node](classNode.md), the green circles are [class instances](classInstance.md), and each path from a blue to a green node is a [class thread](classThread.md)

 <img src="../images/concept.png" width="100%" />